 Quite simply – please DON'T BRING THEM!
 Don't be flash.
-Tablets, MP3 players etc. - you don't need them – there will be enough going on for you to be entertained without them.
+Expensive cameras, jewellery, tablets, MP3 players etc. - you don't need them – there will be enough going on for you to be entertained without them.

-Use the UV pens (that you as a CAT hand out to the public!) to write your postcode or name onto any valuables for easy identification.
+Use the UV pens (available at the Hotbox Festival Office!) to write your name and phone number onto any valuables for easy identification.

 Don't carry anything valuable in your programme pouch or on a lanyard - unless it is kept hidden under a shirt or jumper.

 Don't leave anything valuable in your car - try to go and check on your car twice during the show.
 At Reading shuttle boats are free for offsite car parks and the trip on the river is very nice!
-Leave your glove compartment empty and OPEN.back to top
+Leave your glove compartment empty and OPEN.

 Even in the crew campsites thieves can be present.

 If you have any concerns about your safety in the campsite, camp somewhere well-lit or near to an office.

 Introduce yourself to those around you, show them where your tent is, stick a funny flag on it so it's easy for them to see, and ask them to keep an eye out.
 They will.

 Setup a neighbourhood watch system, it may sound naff but experience shows that the best and friendliest campsites are the ones with people in that make the effort to do so.
 More friends to party with too!

 Report anything or anyone suspicious to your supervisor or the Hotbox office – you can do this anonymously if you wish - it's one of the things our staff team are there for!